 The most likely candidate for being the avatar of God is Mary Magdalene.
 She may have convinced Jesus that she was the reincarnation of Eve and that he was the reincarnation of Adam and that Eve was not made out of a rib of Adam but that Adam was a son of Eve.
 And so Jesus may have believed he had eternal life and would not die.

+Jesus appeared to have had a high standard on the subject of marriage.
 Surviving records of Jesus’ words and teachings indicate that Jesus believed women to be equal to men.
-The equality of the sexes is peculiar within the context of a patriarchal society.
+The equality of the sexes appears peculiar within the context of a patriarchal society.
 Paul saw women as equal partners in the Christian movement.
 The Didache, an early Christian text dating from the first century, implies equality of the sexes.

-At some point patriarchy may have been re-established.
-The texts of the Gospels may have been edited to to this aim and the letters of the early church father may have been rewritten for the same reason.
-For instance, 1 Corinthians 11:2-16 has been added later.7 It contains the claim that the man is the head of the family.
-A similar claim is made in the First Epistle to Timothy.8 Scholars believe this letter was written later on and not by Paul as the letter claims.
+At some point patriarchy has been re-established.
+The letters of the early church father may have been rewritten for that reason.
+For instance, 1 Corinthians 11:2-16 has been added later.10 It claims that the man is the head of the family.
+A similar claim is made in the First Epistle to Timothy.11 Scholars believe this letter was written later on and not by Paul like the letter claims.

 A woman might like to see a man sacrifice himself to prove his love for her.
 And you may never love God enough.
-Christians see Jesus as a sacrificial lamb.9 It appears that God didn’t even care about Jesus.
+Christians see Jesus as a sacrificial lamb.12 It might appear that God didn’t even care for Jesus.
 So if someone ever finds himself in the same position as Jesus may have found himself in, he might at first not be enticed by the proposition, until he realises that he may have no choice.
+Perhaps he should look at the bright side of life.
+After all, we may all just exist to entertain God.

-And loving God may not be all that difficult.
-The Stockholm Syndrome makes it possible to love someone who has taken you hostage and has total control over you and might kill you for some dubious cause.
-But it doesn’t have to end so badly for him.
+Monty Python perhaps tried to mock Jesus and you may think that I do, but a short and happy life may be preferred to a long and miserable one.
+And it is easy to love someone who has taken you hostage and has total control over you.
+It is called the Stockholm Syndrome.
+And if you have experienced a love like this, life may not have much of a purpose once that love is gone.
+But it doesn’t have to end so badly.
 Many things can happen.
-For instance, in fairy tales a toad can be kissed into a prince by a princess charming and they may marry and live happily ever after.
+In fairy tales a toad can be kissed into a prince by a princess charming.
+They may marry and live happily ever after.

 Featured image: SpongeBob SquarePants.
 Nickelodeon. [copyright info]